-Credentialing and Privileging - Peer References
+Credentialing and Privileging - Peer Recommendations

 Any examples are for illustrative purposes only.

 The definition of a peer is someone from the same discipline.
 For example, physicians for physicians, dentists for dentists, podiatrists for podiatrists, etc. It does not have to be someone in the same specialty (orthopedist, etc.).
-To be able to provide a reference, the peer must be familiar with the individual's actual performance.
-For the nurse practitioner, physician assistant, and psychologist, or social worker, the peer should ideally be another individual from the same discipline and the organization should attempt to obtain such references.
+To be able to provide a recommendation, the peer must be familiar with the individual's actual performance.
+For the nurse practitioner, physician assistant, and psychologist, or social worker, the peer should ideally be another individual from the same discipline and the organization should attempt to obtain such recommendation.
 This could be someone within the same organization or someone from outside the organization.

 The definition of a peer is someone from the same discipline.
 For example, physicians for physicians, dentists for dentists, podiatrists for podiatrists, etc. It does not have to be someone in the same specialty (orthopedist, etc.).
-To be able to provide a reference, the peer must be familiar with the individual's actual performance.
-For the nurse practitioner, physician assistant, and psychologist, or social worker, the peer should ideally be another individual from the same discipline and the organization should attempt to obtain such references.
+To be able to provide a recommendation, the peer must be familiar with the individual's actual performance.
+For the nurse practitioner, physician assistant, and psychologist, or social worker, the peer should ideally be another individual from the same discipline and the organization should attempt to obtain such recommendation.
 This could be someone within the same organization or someone from outside the organization.

 Manual: